luludotdev/image-hash/README.md

 [![Dependencies](https://img.shields.io/david/lolpants/image-hash.svg?maxAge=3600)](https://david-dm.org/lolpants/image-hash)
 [![Coverage Status](https://coveralls.io/repos/github/lolPants/image-hash/badge.svg?branch=master)](https://coveralls.io/github/lolPants/image-hash?branch=master)

 _Generate perceptual hashes for PNG or JPEG images._
-Written in TypeScript, compiled down to ES5 for use in any Node.js version!
+Written in TypeScript, compiled down to ES2017 for use in any Node.js >=8.x!

 ## 💾 Installation
 The package is on the NPM registry as `@lolpants/image-hash`.
 Simply install it with your NPM client of choice.